 To delegate effectively, create a playbook breaking down a project or task step-by-step and detailing what the outcome looks like.
+Still delegate!
+It is a great way to save time.

 To delegate well, make a checklist of all the project tasks step-by-step and explain the outcome.